 When I first started, I used to walk at around 2.3mph but I was using a shared Lifespan TR1200-DT7 so would only walk for around 40 minutes at a time so other people could take their turn.

-At that time I would "save up" tasks that I thought would be easier to carry out whilst walking on the treadmill desk; doing emails and making phonecalls were things I felt most comfortable with at that speed.
+At that time I would "save up" tasks that I thought would be easier to carry out whilst walking.
+Going through my emails and making phonecalls were things I felt most comfortable with at that speed.

-Once I got my own treadmill desk (Lifespan TR5000-DT3 Ultimate Workstation) I quickly realised that not only was I spending a lot more time walking each day but I also had to get used to performing all work tasks whilst walking, or at least standing because my chair was removed!
+Once I got my own set up (Lifespan TR5000-DT3 Ultimate Workstation) I quickly realised that not only was I spending a lot more time walking each day but I also had to get used to performing all work tasks whilst walking, or at least standing because my chair was removed!

 I also figured that by increasing the time spent each day walking from around 1.5 hours to 4 or 5 hours was going to be a little harder physically.
 Had I maintained my higher speeds I would have potentially walked for 11.5 miles per day - even for an avid treadmill desker that is quite some way!!

-We have 3 people with their own treadmill desks here at the Treadmill Deskstore (perks of the job!) and the average speed we walk at is around 1.3mph.
+We have 3 people with their own walking workstations here at the Treadmill Deskstore (perks of the job!) and the average speed we walk at is around 1.3mph.
 We also have a shared TR1200-DT7 and the people who use that seem to walk a little more quickly.

 So, there you have it!
-I think whilst speed is entirely a personal choice, the "right" speed is probably going to be related to the amount of time you spend at your treadmill desk and the kind of work you do.
+I think whilst speed is entirely a personal choice, the "right" speed is probably going to be related to the amount of time you spend walking and working and the kind of work you do.

 Even at my rather sedate 1.1mph I am achieving approximately 4,000 steps per hour but most importanly I am not sitting - which gets us back to why more people are starting to use treadmill desks in the first place!